recommenders-team/recommenders/tests/README.md

 As it can be seen in the code, we are injecting the dataset size and the top k and we are recovering the precision and recall at k.

-For executing this test, first make sure you are in the correct environment as described in the [SETUP.md](/SETUP.md):
+For executing this test, first make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md):

+**Note that the next instructions execute the tests from the root folder.**

 ```
 pytest tests/smoke/test_notebooks_python.py::test_sar_single_node_smoke